aditya47050/FarmInfo/README.md

-# 🌾 FarmInfo
+# 🌾 AgroBharatInfo

-**FarmInfo** is a beautifully designed SwiftUI-based mobile application that provides multilingual, localized information about Indian vegetables and their pests, tailored to help home gardeners and small-scale farmers.
+**AgroBharatInfoInfo** is a beautifully designed SwiftUI-based mobile application that provides multilingual, localized information about Indian vegetables and their pests, tailored to help home gardeners and small-scale farmers.
 The app also allows users to manage their garden, take planting notes, and track harvest timelines.

 ---